Breadcrumbs

 General events

-The ETSP has provided sufficient certainty to incentivise many large-scale events to go ahead and continue organising events over the 2021/2022 summer period.
-The scheme is now extended for eligible events, including business events, scheduled to begin between 4 April 2022 until 31 January 2023.
+The ETSP has provided sufficient certainty to incentivise many large-scale events to go ahead and continue organising events from late 2021 until January 2023.
+The ETSP is now closed.

 Business events

 Business events are a large and important contributor to the events industry and attract high value visitors to New Zealand’s regions and main centres.
 They provide frequent sources of revenue for convention centres and venues not commonly used for other large-scale events.
-Business events with at least 200 attendees are now included in the ETSP from 4 April 2022.
+Business events with at least 200 attendees are included in the ETSP from 4 April 2022 until 31 January 2023.
+The ETSP is now closed.

 Find out more about the application process, unrecoverable costs, triggers for payment as well as information for suppliers and vendors.